 - Wrap tightly and refrigerate until you're ready to serve.

 Rolling all the food into appetizer-sized portions.
 Eating everything with crackers instead of utensils.
-Spiked hot chocolate.
+Bourbon spiked hot chocolate.
 It’s the holidays you guys!!
 I’m sooooo excited.